campanell/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ## Embedding the Trained Brain into the Unity Environment (Experimental)

-TODO - move this content to Basic Guides, add a link.

 Once the training process completes, and the training process saves the model (denoted by the `Saved Model` message) you can add it to the Unity project and use it with agents having an **Internal** brain type.